-In developing the Pricing Framework for Australian Public Hospital Services (the Pricing Framework) and adjustments to account for legitimate and unavoidable costs, IHPA will consult with the CGC to ensure the proposed adjustments do not duplicate existing grants.
+In developing the Pricing Framework and adjustments to the NEP to account for legitimate and unavoidable cost variations, IHPA will consult with the CGC to ensure the proposed adjustments do not duplicate existing grants.

-Adjustments to the NEP are made at the patient level and applied nationally to avoid jurisdictional-specific loadings wherever possible.
+Adjustments to the NEP are made at the patient level and applied nationally to avoid state and/or territory specific loadings wherever possible.